Bloom-host/BloomDocs/docs/billing/email_change.md

 Hey Bloomers!
 In this guide we will be going over how to change your account email address in our Billing and Minecraft panel.

-## How to change your Billing Panel Email Address
+## How to change your Billing Portal email address
 :::caution
 The billing system we use requires you to change your email address in two sections, the account details section and the profile section.
 You may face sign-in or notification issues if you change your email address in only one of these sections, so make sure you change the email in both of them.